How to Register a Company in Multiple Countries

 Firstly, you need to ensure that your product or service is branded correctly for the country you are looking to target.
 Have you looked at buying patterns in Italy or Germany, for example?
 Do you know if your customers will like the product in its current form, or do you need to adapt your product to the market that you are selling to?

-Alternatively, you may want to set up a subsidiary in Europe, USA or worldwide dependent on your company structure.
-For those companies looking to set up a subsidiary in Europe, USA or worldwide, it is worth considering who will be the main director of the subsidiary or representative of the branch and who can be more flexible in terms of travelling.
+Alternatively, you may want to set up a subsidiary in Europe, the USA, or worldwide, depending on your company structure.
+For those companies looking to set up a subsidiary in Europe, the USA, or worldwide, it is worth considering who will be the main director of the subsidiary or representative of the branch and who can be more flexible in terms of travelling.

-There are ways around the travel issue, and incorporations can be undertaken, in many cases, on power of attorney with a local representative acting on behalf of the client to set up the company.
+There are ways around the travel issue, and incorporations can often be completed through a power of attorney, with a local representative acting on behalf of the client to handle company registration in a new country.

-Banking is one of the mainstays to setting up a company in Europe, USA and worldwide.
-Most countries will accept some form of online banking solution but countries such as Denmark need a local to open the account.
+Banking is one of the mainstays of setting up a company in Europe, the USA, and worldwide.
+While most jurisdictions allow some form of online banking, other such as Denmark require a local person to open the account.

 It is hugely important to consider the communication elements of setting up in each country and to ensure that you have all the correct documents ready for submission.
 Having a second language or a company that has language expertise to help you with this is a plus point.